-The SPLC maintains a list of 82 hate groups with agendas that include white nationalism, anti-Muslim, anti-gay, and anti-immigration that either currently have tax-exempt status or had that status revoked.
-They include the National Policy Institute, a group run by white supremacist Richard Spencer that lost its tax-exempt status in 2017 because Spencer failed to file necessary paperwork to maintain it.
+The SPLC maintains a list of 82 hate groups — with agendas that include white nationalism, anti-Muslim, anti-gay rights, and anti-immigration — that either currently have tax-exempt status or have had that status revoked.
+That list includes the National Policy Institute, a group run by white supremacist Richard Spencer that lost its tax-exempt status in 2017 because Spencer failed to file necessary paperwork to maintain it.

 We located a nonprofit organization called the National Ku Klux Klan Museum in Maryland, but it doesn’t appear to be active, and its purpose is unclear.
-We left a phone message with the organization’s founder, but have not yet received a response.
+We left a phone message with the organization’s founder but did not receive a response.